Telemetry Metrics on K8s

 exporters: [datadog]

 Set the relevant API Key of your Datadog server, and set the relevant site.
-If your Datadog server is running in the EU site, add site:datadoghq.eu by default it is set to the US site.
+If your Datadog server is running in the EU site, add site:datadoghq.eu.
+By default it is set to the US site.
 If you did this before deploying your Gateway, go to Dashboard Setup.
 If you are adding this to a running Gateway, update your Gateway once done and continue to Dashboard Setup.

 Dashboard Setup: